 Our talks are classified into three areas as follows:

 Keynotes: cutting-edge leaders in the field talk about their work.
 Our 2008-2010 collection include talks from J. Jenkins, M. Cortazzi, P. Nation, D. Little, A.Tsui, D.Nunan, A. Burns and K. Johnson.
-The latest Keynotes (11-13) include talks from A.Pennycook, V.Cook, R.Phillipson, T.Lynch, T. Rodgers, A. Holliday and M, McCarthy.
-Our most recent keynote is by Prof. Spada who talks about CLT and form focused instruction.
+Our Keynotes (11-13) include talks from A.Pennycook, V.Cook, R.Phillipson, T.Lynch, T. Rodgers, A. Holliday, M, McCarthy and N, Spada.
+Our latest Keynote (14-16) is by the the word-famous Prof. Stephen Krashen.

 Research-papers: authors talk about an article which they have had published in a leading TESOL-based academic journal.
-Our 2008-2010 collection includes 13 talks on a wide range of topics and to date our 2011-2013 collection includes 17 talks.
+Our 2008-2010 collection includes 13 talks on a wide range of topics and to date our 2011-2013 collection includes 18 talks and our new 2014-2016 section now has its first entry.

 Featured publications: We provide a carefully selected range of talks from authors who have recently published a TESOL-based text book or an EFL\ESL coursebook.
 CLICK HERE to find out about promoting with us.